Porsche 996 years to avoid — most common problems

 So, if even one of these components fails and degrades over time, it requires a complete re-adjustment of the suspension and that can set you back quite a bit when the repair bill arrives.

-Which Porsche 996 years to avoid?
+Worst Porsche 996 years to avoid

 Now that you are familiar with the biggest problems of the 996 as a model, it’s time to dig deeper into the model years that should be avoided.
 The 996 is a generation of Porsche 911 that was produced from 1997 to 2004, and performance trims were in production up to 2006.